We cannot consider your application if it does not satisfy all the eligibility criteria.

 - an Australian statutory authority.

-- an Australian or permanent resident of Australia.
+- an Australian citizen or permanent resident of Australia.

-- a citizen or organisation from the Republic of Korea.
+- a citizen of the Republic of Korea.

-- be already based in Australia or the Republic of Korea or able to travel to the Republic of Korea from a third country.
+- be already based in Australia or the Republic of Korea.

 Applications from consortia are acceptable, provided you have a lead applicant who is the main driver of the project and is eligible as per the list above.

-Individuals who intend the grant to be administered by a university should apply on behalf of the university, i.e. your university is the applicant.
+Individuals who intend the grant to be administered by a university should list their university as the applicant.

 Who is not eligible to apply for a grant?